dlicudi/cv/docs/index.md

 At BetVictor, I focused on supporting and improving the performance and monitoring of systems like Oracle Coherence, ActiveMQ, and Apache.

+### BetVictor, Gibraltar
+- **Position**: Enterprise Services Engineer
+- **Duration**: Jan 2013 - Dec 2013

+At BetVictor, I focused on supporting and improving the performance and monitoring of systems like Oracle Coherence, ActiveMQ, and Apache.
+Key contributions included:

+- Use of **Splunk** to monitor the health of **Oracle Coherence**, enhancing system visibility and troubleshooting capabilities.
+- Established better deployment processes that eliminated **Oracle Coherence** downtime, significantly improving system reliability and user experience.
+- **Issue Resolution**: Diagnosed and fixed configuration issues with the mobile website that had been affected by downtime, ensuring seamless service delivery.

 ### Licudi IT Consulting Ltd, Gibraltar
 - **Position**: Director
 - **Duration**: 2010 - 2012